XWALLFilter for Microsoft Exchange 2019

 2. Run the XWALLFilter uninstall from the XWALLFilter

-program group or from Control Panel->Add/Remove programs (Windows 2003
+program group or from Control Panel->Programs and Features.

-Note 1: No server re-start is required for uninstall; however the uninstaller will perform the re-start of the Microsoft Exchange Transport service automatically.
+Note 2: No server re-start is required for uninstall; however the uninstaller will perform the re-start of the Microsoft Exchange Transport, Web and Health services automatically.

 How to Upgrade XWALLFilter